 Finding the Right Work Balance

-Your to-do list may be populated with minor and non-important tasks, making your day look like a mess.
+Your to-do list may be populated with minor and non-important activities, making your day look like a mess.

 Using the 1-3-5 rule means you can identify these tasks for what they are and handle them accordingly.

-Since you have to handle a major task first, your priority will be identifying such tasks on your to-do list.
+Since you have to handle a major project first, your priority will be identifying such tasks on your to-do list.

-That way, you’re maintaining the right balance between important and small tasks.
+That way, you’re maintaining the right balance between important and small activites.

 Boost Speed and Efficiency